kevintpeng/Learn-Something-Every-Day/Courses/STAT206.md

   - two coin flips, {HH, HT, TH, TT} -> {2, 1, 1, 0}
 - Random Variables: Y, X. Outcomes: y, x.
 Then X is said to be a discrete random variable if x takes integer values only, or continuous if the range is Real
 - the distribution function of x: f(x) = P(X=x), probability that r.v.
 X takes on the value of x
+  - probability mass function is a function that gives the probability that a discrete random variable is exactly equal to some value
 - a distribution table for the random variable x is the set of all possible values of x, with their probabilities (charting the distribution function)
   - `E(x) = μ`, mean. `Var(x) = σ^2` variance
   - variance is the average of the squared deviations from the mean, or `E(Y - E(Y))^2 = sumof (yi - mean)^2 * f(yi)`